Bonus Army: Army intervention

 After the cavalry charged, the infantry, with fixed bayonets and tear gas (adamsite, an arsenical vomiting agent) entered the camps, evicting veterans, families, and camp followers.
+No shots were fired.
 The veterans fled across the Anacostia River to their largest camp, and Hoover ordered the assault stopped.
 MacArthur chose to ignore the president and ordered a new attack, claiming that the Bonus March was an attempt to overthrow the US government.
 55 veterans were injured and 135 arrested.
 A veteran's wife miscarried.
-When 12-week-old Bernard Myers died in the hospital after being caught in the tear gas attack, a government investigation reported he died of enteritis, and a hospital spokesman said the tear gas "didn't do it any good."
+When 12-week-old Bernard Meyer died in the hospital after being caught in the tear gas attack, a government investigation reported he died of enteritis, and a hospital spokesman said the tear gas "didn't do it any good."

-During the military operation, Major Dwight D. Eisenhower, later the 34th president of the United States, served as one of MacArthur's junior aides.
+During the military operation, Major Dwight D. Eisenhower, served as one of MacArthur's junior aides.
 Believing it wrong for the Army's highest-ranking officer to lead an action against fellow American war veterans, he strongly advised MacArthur against taking any public role: "I told that dumb son-of-a-bitch not to go down there," he said later.
 "I told him it was no place for the Chief of Staff."
 Despite his misgivings, Eisenhower wrote the Army's official incident report that endorsed MacArthur's conduct.

 Although the troops were ready, Hoover twice sent instructions to MacArthur not to cross the Anacostia bridge that night, both of which were received.
 Shortly after 9 pm, MacArthur ordered Miles to cross the bridge and evict the Bonus Army from its encampment in Anacostia.
 This refusal to follow orders was claimed by MacArthur's assistant chief of staff George Van Horn Moseley.
 However, MacArthur's aide Dwight Eisenhower, Assistant Secretary of War for Air F. Trubee Davison, and Brigadier General Perry Miles, who commanded the ground forces, all disputed Moseley's claim.
 They said the two orders were never delivered to MacArthur and they blamed Moseley for refusing to deliver the orders to MacArthur for unknown reasons.
 The shacks in the Anacostia Camp were then set on fire, although who set them on fire is somewhat unclear.